 Click Here for tab for I Don’t Want to Miss a Thing by Aerosmith

 Next, we have a classic ballad from American rock titans Aerosmith, with a memorable chorus that both pulls at the heartstrings and makes you want to sing along.
-The nice thing about power rock ballads is that they always translate to solo acoustic/singer performances exceptionally well.
-So whether you are an acoustic player or you have an amplifier to hand, this song is a great choice regardless.
+The nice thing about power-rock ballads is that they always translate to solo acoustic/singer performances exceptionally well.
+So whether you are an acoustic player or you have an amplifier on hand, this song is a great choice.

-Obviously, as an electric guitar centric song, although easy enough to play it, is a little bit more involved than just strumming some chords, in that scenario feel free to follow the provided tablature.
-But if you are looking to play it ‘chordally’ on the acoustic you can use the chords G, D/F sharp, Em7, Cadd9, and Am7.
+Obviously, as an electric-guitar centric song, it’s a little bit more involved than just strumming some chords.
+In that scenario, feel free to follow the provided tablature.
+But if you are looking to play it ‘chordally’ on the acoustic, you can use the chords: G, D/F sharp, Em7, Cadd9, and Am7.

 I Will Always Love You by Dolly Parton